Bruce Botnick

 Bruce Botnick (born 1945) is an American audio engineer and record producer.
 He is best known for co-producing L.A.
-Woman, the sixth studio album by the Doors, after producer Paul A. Rothchild quit during production of the album.
-Botnick is also known for producing for Eddie Money and his platinum albums Eddie Money and Life for the Taking, as well as Steve Perry's platinum album Street Talk.
-Botnick also engineered for the Beach Boys and their eleventh studio album Pet Sounds, as well as producing and engineering for acts such as Love, Buffalo Springfield, Dave Mason, the Supremes, Marvin Gaye, the Rolling Stones, as well as film composer Jerry Goldsmith.
+Woman, the sixth studio album by the Doors, after producer Paul A. Rothchild quit during its production.
+Botnick is also known for producing for Eddie Money and his platinum albums Eddie Money and Life for the Taking as well as Steve Perry's platinum album Street Talk.
+Botnick also engineered for the Beach Boys and their eleventh studio album Pet Sounds as well as producing and engineering for acts such as Love, Buffalo Springfield, Dave Mason, the Supremes, Marvin Gaye, the Rolling Stones plus film composer Jerry Goldsmith.

 Early work

 Botnick engineered Love's first two albums, and co-produced their third album, Forever Changes, with the band's singer-songwriter, Arthur Lee.
 He also is listed as the one of two recording engineers on the 1965 Curtis Amy LP The Sounds of Broadway - The Sounds of Hollywood - said to have been released in 1965, although it also has been said to have been released earlier.
 The LP back cover liner notes, written by Curtis Amy, formally thank Bruce Botnick for his work on the recordings.